shuhei-hykw/shsmagnet-operation-manual/README.md

 # shsmagnet-operation-manual
-Operation Manual for Superconducting Hyperon Spectrometer Magnet
+Operation Manual for Superconducting Magnet of Hyperon Spectrometer